hpcaitech/ColossalAI/examples/images/dreambooth/README.md

   --max_train_steps=400 \
   --placement="cuda"
 ```
+- `MODEL_NAME` refers to the model you are training.
+- `INSTANCE_DIR` refers to personalized path to instance images, you might need to insert information here.
+- `OUTPUT_DIR` refers to local path to save the trained model, you might need to find a path with enough space.
+- `resolution` refers to the corresponding resolution number of your target model.
+Note: Change the `resolution` to 768 if you are using the [stable-diffusion-2](https://huggingface.co/stabilityai/stable-diffusion-2) 768x768 model.
+- `placement`  refers to the training strategy supported by Colossal AI, defult = 'cuda', which refers to loading all the parameters into cuda memory.
+On the other hand, 'cpu' refers to 'cpu offload' strategy while 'auto' enables 'Gemini', both featured by Colossal AI.

 ### Training with prior-preservation loss

 Prior-preservation is used to avoid overfitting and language-drift.
 Refer to the paper to learn more about it.
 For prior-preservation we first generate images using the model with a class prompt and then use those during training along with our data.

 According to the paper, it's recommended to generate `num_epochs * num_samples` images for prior-preservation.
 200-300 works well for most cases.
 The `num_class_images` flag sets the number of images to generate with the class prompt.
 You can place existing images in `class_data_dir`, and the training script will generate any additional images so that `num_class_images` are present in `class_data_dir` during training time.
+The general script can be then modified as the following.

 ```bash
 export MODEL_NAME="CompVis/stable-diffusion-v1-4"